 The most fulfilling part of my retreat at Ignatius House, at least in terms of expanding my prayer practice, was receiving spiritual direction on the Jesuit tradition of imaginative prayer.
 I had heard about it, but was under the impression that you needed direction to truly employ it.
 I believe that’s true, and for those not on retreat with spiritual direction, Father Martin does an outstanding job walking us through the practice.
 He quotes his assistant novice director David Donovan, who once called it “composition of place”: “David described using your imagination to ‘place yourself’ in a scene from the Bible and then paying attention to what came up in prayer.”

 On retreat, as we were focusing on the Paschal Mystery, spiritual director Father Joe Lingan invited us, through chosen artwork, to imagine ourselves at the Last Supper and Final Discourse, as told in John 13:31–17:26, and at the Crucifixion.
 In both instances, something remarkable happened that both comforted me and brought me closer to Jesus.
 As I imagined myself in the Upper Room as Jesus gathered with his disciples for the final meal, I began first with the smell and taste of the food.
 I placed some of my favorite Middle Eastern dishes on the table to help with my visualization.
 I heard the sounds of everyone talking over one another in splintered but joyous conversation.
 But then it got quiet and Jesus began to speak.
 Here, in place of Jesus, I heard my own father’s voice as he was dying.
 The last words he said to me were, “take care of your sister.”
 And then I heard the voice of my dear friend, Tom, who had also acted as father figure and mentor to me.
 Tom died of a massive heart attack, alone in his house, this past August.
 I wondered, if he knew he was dying, what he might have imparted to me and his sons and daughters-in-law and grandchildren and all the people he loved and who loved him.
 He was the most beautiful person I know, and I can imagine his call for us all to love and care for one another as he loved us.
 He would have also reminded us to have fun and enjoy our lives together.
 It was moving to be that close to Tom again, as I felt I never had the opportunity, in times of Covid, to fully grieve his death.
 I missed him terribly.
-But the arrival of both my father and Tom’s voices in that moment served a much deeper person; it made Jesus more fully human to me.
+But the arrival of both my father and Tom’s voices in that moment served a much deeper purpose; it made Jesus more fully human to me.
 It made him a man, with his loved ones, like us.

 At the Crucifixion, I heard a mix of more splintered conversations, this time punctuated by shouts and moans and cries and wailing.
 I crouched down to speak to a soldier sitting forlorn and holding a piece of Jesus’s clothing.
 The soldier believed Jesus was the Son of Man and could not reconcile what he had done.
 I tried to comfort him.
 And then I made my way over to Jesus on the Cross where his Mother Mary was kneeling, nearly crumbled and sobbing.
 I knelt beside her and put my arms around her, gently pulling her close to steady her shaking.
 And something remarkable: a hand on my back.
 It was Mary Magdalene, comforting me.
 I broke down in my own tears at the beauty and mystery of it.
 I thought again of Tom, this time at the small viewing we had for close friends and family, and how his sons and daughters-in-law comforted me in my trembling and heaving.
 They had always treated me as family, but in the moment, as I tried to comfort them, they were caring for me.
 Again, Jesus, along with Mary and Mary Magdalene, became more fully human.